jfix/kv3-doc/UserGuide/source/Export_iLibrary_Rules.rst

 As catalogue types are fully migrated to Kappa and export rules implemented and validated in that system, further rules will be added to this page.

-For other rules and exports currently made from Kappa V2, please also see the corresponding `iLibrary export documentation <https://pacps01.oecd.org/redmine/projects/ilibraryexportdoc/documents>`_
+For other rules and exports from Kappa V2, please also see the corresponding `iLibrary export documentation <https://pacps01.oecd.org/redmine/projects/ilibraryexportdoc/documents>`_

 R1 FTI and Metadata Export